kapolos/quickquiz/README.md

 When a guest visits the app in a browser it should present a random survey question to the guest and allow them to answer.

-It record answers and displays the survey results in an admin interface.
+It records answers and displays the survey results in an admin interface.

 It will never show a previously answered question to the same guest.